vWernay/lua/README.md

 ```

 When vectors/quaternions are accessed by other values/types some additional rules exist prior to a `__index` metamethod lookup:
-1. If the length of a string key is less than or equal to four characters, it is first passed through a swizzling filter, e.g., `v.zyx == vec3(v.z, v.y, v.x)`, returning a vector if all characters are valid fields;
+1. If a string key has less-than-or-equal-to four characters it is first passed through a swizzling filter.
+Returning a vector if all characters are valid fields, e.g., `v.zyx == vec3(v.z, v.y, v.x)`.
-1. For quaternions, the `angle` and `axis` strings are reserved for the angle (in degrees) and normalized axis of rotation (grit-lua compatibility);
+1. The `angle` and `axis` strings are reserved for the angle (in degrees) and normalized axis of rotation for quaternion types (grit-lua compatibility).
-1. The dimensionality of a vector can be accessed by the `n` and `dim` strings as the length operator returns the vector magnitude (grit-lua compatibility).
+1. The dimensionality of a vector/quaternion can be accessed by the `n` and `dim` strings as the length operator returns the vector magnitude (grit-lua compatibility).

 Vector and quaternion types do not maintain an explicit metatable reference.
-The Lua functions `getmetatable` and `debug.setmetatable`, and C API functions `lua_setmetatable` and `lua_getmetatable` can be used to define explicit metatables for these types.
+The Lua functions `getmetatable` and `debug.setmetatable` and C API functions `lua_setmetatable` and `lua_getmetatable` can be used to define explicit metatables for these types.
 The binding library (see **Building**) has the option to override the metatables for vector and matrix types when loaded.

 #### C API
 Vector and quaternions values are represented by the `LUA_TVECTOR` tag and is internally represented using a struct of floats.
 On an API level, vectors and quaternions are effectively tables and accessing their values can be done using the same C API functions: